KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 - Autoscroll while playing

+- Pause playback when seeking: **Enabled:** It stops playback while you click on a new position in the timeline. **Disabled:** Playback is ongoing while you click on a new position in the timeline.
+It allows looping playback, see :ref:`loop_playback`.

 - Zoom using vertical drag in the ruler

-Track Height: defines the default track height in pixels for the tracks on the timeline.
+- Track Height: defines the default track height in pixels for the tracks on the timeline.

 **Multi stream audio clips**